Totemancer/Totemancer-PFPs/README.md

 - Numbers: buyers can choose any available number from #11 to #10000 during marketplace purchase.
 Auction is used from #1 to #10.
 - Claims: Juiceboard participants can claim free or discounted random PFPs for a limited time (30 days) via a Relayer.
 - Fairness: claim numbers are assigned by a deterministic and auditable algorithm using a public transaction hash.
-- Upgrade: traits and rarity are not revealed by a global drop.
-Holders trigger a manual Upgrade in the Mini App, which sends a small on-chain transaction.
+- Reveal: traits and rarity are not revealed by a global drop.
+Holders trigger a manual reveal in the Mini App, which sends a small on-chain transaction.
 The transaction hash seeds a public algorithm that deterministically assigns traits and rarity.
-Neither the user nor the team knows the outcome before the upgrade tx is finalized.
+Neither the user nor the team knows the outcome before the reveal tx is finalized.

 ## Supply and numbering